kar-center/Git-Guidelines/CONTRIBUTING.md

 - [Copyright and License Tags](#copyright-and-license-tags)

 ## How to Configure Git
-- Be sure to define both the user.name and user.email in your local git config
+- Be sure to config both the user.name, user.email and defualt branch name in your local git config

   `$ git config --global user.name "example name"`

   `$ git config --global user.email "example@example.com"`

+  `$ git config --global init.defaultBranch master`

+    > NOTE: Please use your full and real name and not a nickname and also use the email connected to your GitHub account.
 ## How to Use a SSH key
 You can access and write data in repositories on Github.com using SSH **(Secure Shell Protocol)**.
 When you connect via SSH, you authenticate using a private key file on your local machine and a public key on Github.com servers.
 For more information, see ["About SSH"](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh)